bovetliu/WebStockDataFetcher/README.md

 ### Prerequisites

 1. Ubuntu 16.04 (not necessarily exactly Ubuntu 16.04, but I used this for development)
-2. Chrome Browser installed, at time of writing, its version is Version 69.0.3497.92 (Official Build) (64-bit)
+2. Chrome Browser installed, at time of writing, its version is 69.0.3497.92 (Official Build) (64-bit)
 3. Make chrome driver available in PATH, url to download https://sites.google.com/a/chromium.org/chromedriver/downloads
     ```bash
     $ which chromedriver